 PMCID: all published articles receive a PMCID

-Cardiovascular Biologics and Regenerative Medicine welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.
+Cardiovascular Biologics and Regenerative Medicine welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Cardiovascular Biologics and Regenerative Medicine, where they are peer-reviewed by the Associate and Review Editors of the specialty section.